 This site’s primary objective is to expose geology’s indisputably wrong “no worldwide flood, ever” paradigm.
-‘No Flood’ is two centuries old, and it adversely affects findings in three major branches of inquiry, geology, anthropology, and archaeology – all of which are teeming with pseudo-science.
+‘No Flood’ is two centuries old, and it adversely affects findings in at least three major branches of inquiry, geology, anthropology, and archaeology – all of which are teeming with pseudo-science.
 For the past two-hundred years, they have had it all wrong, which makes ‘no Flood’ the most profound error in the history of science.

 – Research article, “The explanation for impact craters discovered by MBARI off the coast of Central California,” shows that a recently discovered impact swarm on the ocean floor – now beneath two miles of water! – was created subaerially then submerged very soon thereafter by waters delivered by the object whose fragments created the swarm.
 The Monterey Bay Aquarium and Research Institute (MBARI) recently published, “Researchers discover mysterious holes in the seafloor off Central California,” available here.
 It is briefly summarized with this snippet: “The cause and persistence of the pockmarks still remains a mystery, but we find no evidence they were created from gas or fluid in the seafloor in the recent past.
 The micro-depressions are recently formed erosional features; they are not ‘incipient pockmarks.’
 Overall, a lot more work needs to be done to understand how all these features were formed, and this work is in progress….”
 Close.
 The marks are not erosional, their cause is not a mystery, nor is there a need for much more work, for the explanation for the pockmarks is found in my paper.
 That is, the MBARI discovery represents important, corroborating evidence in support of the worldwide flood.
 As such, I have written to the MBARI researchers, its primary staff, as well as members of the Comet Research Group to inform them of the swarm’s cause, and to link them together so that they might take the lead in countering geology’s historic “no worldwide flood, ever” error.